Nayrbnat/rag-fact-sheets-4/sql/schema_cursor.md

 **Why this design?** Climate data is interconnected.
 Half-orphaned records would create confusing inconsistencies.
 Better to have clean deletions than corrupted data.

 **Example:** Delete Rwanda → All Rwanda documents, chunks, relationships, and answers disappear.
 Clean slate.

+**Deletion Behavior:**

+All tables implement `ON DELETE CASCADE` for their foreign key relationships:

+- When a country is deleted, all associated documents, chunks, answers and citations are removed
+- When a document is deleted, all its chunks and related data are removed
+- When a chunk is deleted, all relationships and citations referencing it are removed
+- When a question is deleted, all answers to that question are removed
+- When an answer is deleted, all citations in that answer are removed

+This ensures database integrity and prevents orphaned records.

 ## Performance Considerations